chengxiang/LinearGraphTransformer/README.md

 Alternatively, you can also generate the data yourself using the [code found here](https://github.com/xbresson/CS6208_2023/blob/main/codes/labs_lecture09/01_generate_molecular_datasets.ipynb).

 Code for base Graph Transformer implementation is taken from https://github.com/xbresson/CS6208_2023

+<h2>Synthetic Experiments</h2>
+The files for the the synthetic experiments are found under the synthetic folder:

+- electric_experiment_synthetic.ipynb runs the experiments for electric/resistance/heat problems
+- electric_experiment_plot does the plotting
+- ev_experiment_synthetic.ipynb runs the experiments for eigenvector computation
+- ev_experiment_plot.ipynb does the plotting

+The code in electric_experiment_synthetic is pretty messy (sorry), email me if you need help parsing the code.